raz-zeevy/perovskite-miner/README.md

 ## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.
+This project is licensed under the MIT License

 <p align="center">